 5. Who and/or what inspires your work?

 Even if I’m not religious I’m very interested in mythology and spiritual content.
-It’s an interesting and additional explaination and view to look at the world and it’s context and a great source of images.
-Also nature and animals are a great inspiration.
+It’s an interesting and additional explanation and views to look at the world and its context and a great source of images.
+Also, nature and animals are a great inspiration.
 Mixing them up with outer world stuff is always a good start.

 6. What role does art play in your life?
 How does it change the way you view the world?

-For me art is always a way to look closer to something and stay curious about it.
+For me, art is always a way to look closer to something and stay curious about it.
 You can find it everywhere even in darker places, not without a reason death is a big deal in art history.
-Because it accompanied me for so long I decided to make a living out of it, so it’s also a main motivation to get better and better.
+Because it accompanied me for so long I decided to make a living out of it, so it’s also the main motivation to get better and better.

 7. Where did you study?